 The Barbershop Harmony Society Grants are only eligible for direct costs as a result of the project.
 Overhead costs such as administrative salaries will not be considered for Youth Outreach Grants.
 This does not include artistic costs such as clinician fees, honorariums, licensing fees, and/or teaching quartet costs.

 Capital expenses such as equipment purchases will not be considered for funding.
 Equipment rentals, however, may be permissible.

-Youth Protection Training is required for all funded youth event projects.
+Youth Protection Training and a Voluntary Disclosure is required for all clinicians, teaching quartets, and necessary volunteer staff participating in funded youth event projects.
 Failure to complete the training prior to the event or in a previously awarded funding year will result in ineligibility.